cgoern/ui-expansion/src/components/ui-expansion-panel/readme.md

 Collapses the panel to hide the details.
 This method updates the CSS custom property for the expanded height to 0px, schedules an animation frame to apply the height change, and sets the expanded property to false.
+It ensures that the panel transitions smoothly to its collapsed state, making the details content hidden.
+The method returns a promise that resolves once the panel is collapsed.

 #### Returns